Boppas/Docker/README.md

 docker ps -a /this command gives the logs of a particular container

-docker containers are ephemeral.
+docker containers are ephemeral(Temporary).
 When you remove a container by default it will delete the data